Srini-5303/JobMatch/README.md

    **✍️ AI Cover Letter Generator** (AI-Powered Tool)
    - Requires: Resume + Job Description
+   - Click "📝 Fill in Job Description" to expand JD input
+   - Button changes to "✨ Generate Cover Letter" after JD input appears
-   - Generate a personalized cover letter tailored to the specific job description
+   - Generates personalized cover letter body text (no greeting/closing - just the content)
    - Company name automatically extracted from job description
+   - One-click copy to clipboard functionality
    - Results displayed within the feature card

 **Note:** All features can run independently and simultaneously.
 Results are displayed within their respective feature cards, allowing you to use multiple features at once.